 Soil is the single most important factor that determines crop productivity and quality, ensures long term sustainability and promotes environmental well-being.
 Since soil is neither inexhaustible nor self-sustaining, there is a need to test soil so that its health can be maintained and restored back.

 Chambal's soil management initiative is a pioneering move in this regard.
-Chambal has two Agriculture Development Laboratories (ADL) at Kota (Rajasthan) and Agra (Uttar Pradesh).
+Chambal has two Agriculture Development Laboratories (ADL) at Gadepan (Rajasthan) and Agra (Uttar Pradesh).
 In addition to the two ADLs, the company has satellite laboratories at Baran, Bundi and Jhalawar in Rajasthan.

 Chambal also operates two mobile soil testing facilities in Kota and Kota areas of Rajasthan.
 In these testing facilities, soil analysis is done in-situ and instant reports are given to the farmers.